 If you’d like to learn about how to look after your machine for years and years to come after your purchase, check out our blog post on how to maintain a petrol wood chipper.

 Meet Forest Master’s compact mini wood chipper.

 Better yet, what if I told you your petrol wood chipper could also mulch and shred?
 Forest Master’s new FM6DD-Mul can do just that – incredible right?
 Offering a 3-in-1 solution to all of your gardening, composting, and mulching needs.
-Compact, portable, and robust – three words I’d use to describe this beauty.
+Compact, portable, and robust – are three words I’d use to describe this beauty.

 Capable of taking all wet and dry garden matter, it is the ultimate tool in any arsenal.
 You can rotate the drum to match your need!
 Mulching a hard material – rotate the chute vertical.
 Shredding softer materials – make the chute less steep.
 It’s that easy.
 Visit Forest-Master.com to find out more.

 Want to know some suggestions on what you can put through your chipper, click here for a guide on just that.
 Likewise, ever wondered if you can mulch wood?
 We get asked that a lot, click here to find out more.